 Strategy 2: Try the mystery method

 The mystery method remains a classic.
 It consists in saying as little as possible.
 Not enough to really understand what it is about and enough to make you want to open the e-mail.

 With "En route!", Lancel says very little about the content of its newsletter, while 3suisses teases the subscriber with a crisp "True story".
 Two objects that say little about what you will find when you open the newsletter.

 - Benefits This type of strategy breaks the monotony of commercial newsletters and captures the attention of subscribers.
 It often allows to obtain a good opening rate.

 - Disadvantages The use of mysterious objects remains a risky strategy and you risk creating disappointment among the openers.
 In the end, if the disappointment is too great, the number of clicks will be low.
 And if this bad performance is repeated, you risk losing your subscribers forever.

 Principle of the pop method :

 With this strategy, we go off the beaten track a bit, with a humorous object.
-The principle is simple: the object of the newsletter is based on a reference to pop culture, such as the title of a song or a movie.
+The principle is simple: the subject of the newsletter is based on a pop culture reference, such as the title of a song or a movie.
 The idea is to evoke a familiar element, while creating a shift.

-With this object which takes the title "Parti un jour" of the boy band 2 be 3, Asphalte makes for example a strong wink to the thirty-year-olds who were
+With this object which takes the title "Parti un jour" of the boy band 2 be 3, Asphalte makes a strong wink to the thirty-year-olds who were

 traumatised marked forever by the group.